laenaren/replace_words/README.md

 # introduction
 This is a POC version
- For the real deployment I would set it in a container on ECS or EKS if needed For Secuiry I would Use AWS Cognito or Okta to ristrict users access and even close the ALB behind AWS WAF to add more swcueiry.
+ For the real deployment I would set it in a container on ECS or EKS if needed and replace the alb vuth Api Gateway For Secuiry I would Use AWS Cognito or Okta to restrict users access and even close the ALB/APiGW behind AWS WAF to add more security.

- There is also a draft of thr terraform file that I haven't tested and should be refactored into modules but I didnt have enough time and also that was not a part of the assigment.
+# Instractions
 Example usage:
 `curl -X POST http://tmnl-1207112598.eu-west-1.elb.amazonaws.com -H "Content-Type: application/json" -d '{"text": "The analysts of trioDOs did a great job!"}' `